pprieri/ml/ml-projects/README.md

-I am currently merging old repos + refactoring the code, I will be adding all my projects in the following days/weeks
+Note: I am currently merging old repos + refactoring the code, I will be adding all my projects in the following days/weeks